Frequently Asked Questions FAQ

 Is an internal exam necessary?
 How does that work and what happens?

 Internal pelvic muscle examinations are the gold standard for understanding problems “down there”.
 Think of it this way, you wouldn’t go to a dermatologist and ask them to assess your skin through your clothes.
-Pelvic Floor PT’s have specific training to assess the muscles, nerves and connective tissues that make up the pelvic floor, and we do this by performing a single gloved finger internal exam of the vagina and/or the rectum, depending on what area we need to assess.
+Pelvic Floor PT’s have specific training to assess the muscles, nerves and connective tissues that make up the pelvic floor, and we do this by performing a single gloved-finger internal exam of the vagina and/or the rectum, depending on what area we need to assess.
 You will be asked to provide consent prior to any assessment or treatment, and you can change your mind at any time.
 Note: There are no stirrups or speculum involved in pelvic floor physical therapy!
 We will talk you through the entire exam, you will provide feedback about any areas of discomfort, altered sensation or limited mobility.

 However, not everyone is comfortable with an internal exam, and your job is to let us know what those boundaries are so we can determine how best to proceed.
 There are several conditions that can be treated successfully using external techniques if you do not wish to have an internal exam.